ZSky AI Power User Guide: Get 10x More from Your Credits

 "[SUBJECT], cinematic photography style, warm color palette with teal shadows, shallow depth of field, 35mm film grain, soft golden light"

 Replace [SUBJECT] for each generation while keeping the style description identical.
-This produces a cohesive visual series without wasting credits on style experiments.
+This produces a cohesive visual series without wasting generations on style experiments.

 The Refinement Loop